a generation x man sitting with his feet on a desk in an office with headphones on, listening to voice actor audition demos. Auditioning

 And so on…

 Using this technique while recording your audition is a great way to stumble upon the read that will set you apart from other voice actors auditioning for the same job.
 It also has its benefits when used in preparation for a live-directed session with the producer and end client.
-It really opens up the possibilities of the script, and impresses the producer and client with how many different interpretations there are when they begin providing artistic direction.
+It opens up the possibilities of the script and impresses the producer and client with how many different interpretations there are when they begin providing artistic direction.

 To Recap: What Voice Actors Can Do to Win Repeat Business

-Working on those 3 qualities can be the jump start a voice actor needs to start winning repeat business!
+Working on those 3 qualities can be the jump-start a voice actor needs to start winning repeat business!

 Ready to connect with producers like our panelists?
 Sign up for your Voices profile today.